Find Trade Colleges

 Elizabethtown Community and Technical College did well in our overall quality rankings, too.
 It placed #1 on our Best Heavy Equipment Maintenance Basic Certificate Trade Schools in Kentucky list.

-You’ll join some of the best and brightest minds around you if you attend Bluegrass Community and Technical College.
-The school came in at #2 on this year’s Best Value Heavy Equipment Maintenance Basic Certificate Schools in Kentucky list.
-Located in the city of Lexington, Bluegrass Community and Technical College is a public school with a large student population.
+Out of the 5 schools in Kentucky that were part of this year’s ranking, Bluegrass Community and Technical College landed the # 2 spot on the list.
+Located in the large city of Lexington, Bluegrass Community and Technical College is a public college with a fairly large student population.

 Read More…